Background

 Research Interests

-My research interests include operating systems, energy management, handheld devices and networking.
-I am currently working on new OS techniques to increase isolation and the performance of software components in order to increase system reliability and performance.
+My research interests include networking, operating systems, energy management and handheld devices.
+Most of my later work was on TCP enhancements to improve networking performance.
+While at Meta I worked with eBPF and developed TCP-BPF as well as mechanisms to manage per-cgroup ingress and egress bandwidths.
+While at Google I developed TCP-NV, a successor to TCP-Vegas that does congestion avoidance in modern networks.
+While at DoCoMo I worked on new OS techniques to increase isolation and the performance of software components in order to increase system reliability and performance.
 Before joining DoCoMo USA Labs I worked at Digital/Compaq/HP's WRL (Western Research Lab) where I was involved in the port of Linux to Itsy, an advanced handheld developed at Digital's Western Research Lab, and where I created µSleep (micro-sleep) an energy management technique that reduced energy consumption on Itsy by up to 70%.
 In addition, I worked on user interfaces and device virtualization.
 Prior to joining Digital, I did research in the area of networking under the tutelage of Larry Peterson.
 In particular, I developed x-Sim, an accurate network simulator based on the x-kernel, which executes real network protocols in each virtual host.
 In addition, I worked on network congestion and developed a new congestion avoidance technique that I later incorporated into TCP Vegas.

 Although I am interested in all type of systems, my focus on the last few years has been on small devices, especially handhelds and smart phones.